fmoliveira/delightful-fediverse-apps/non-fediverse-federated-social-apps.md

 #### Blockchain

+All these apps are all distributed, because they use a blockchain.
+But it seems they are all in competition, rather than federating with each other by using a standard set of protocols like ActivityPub to federate with each other.
+It's hard to see how any of them will gain the network effect to compete with the legacy datafarms.
+Although some, like Resonate, are (user-owned?) cooperatives, it seems like at least some of the others are just datafarm larvae, aiming to enslave enough users to get Vulture Capitalist funding, and exit by acquisition or IPO - Strypey

+## Social network

 * [Afari](https://www.afari.io/) (pre-alpha) - a mobile-based social network built on the BlockStack blockchain.
 Not yet in beta as of 2018/12/20.

 * [Akasha](https://akasha.world/) (beta) - a web-based social network app that uses the Ethereum blockchain.

+* [eSteem](https://esteem.app/) - Tumblr clone using the Steem blockchain

 * [Leeroy](https://leeroy.io/) (defunct) - a web-based social network app that used the Ethereum blockchain.
 Their website now directs users to Peepeth.